 TLDR Key Takeaways

-- Design your website to compel and convert users by showing them how you offer a solution to their problem.
-Design strategies should include calls-to-action, clarity, trust and reduced distractions.
+- Design your website to compel and convert users by showing them how you offer a solution to their problems.
+Design strategies should include calls-to-action, clarity, trust, and reduced distractions.

 - Use SEO and paid search to capture search traffic on the keywords that show “buy intent”.

 - Social Ads, particularly LinkedIn, are ideal for reaching business decision-makers effectively.
 Use highly targeted audiences such as uploaded email lists or demographic profiles and lead ads

 - Take advantage of marketing automation to reliably communicate with, sharing information, and follow up inbound marketing leads.
 Automated email sequences and lead alert notifications make this more consistent.

 - Nurture leads by providing education and value first while the prospect is considering their purchase.
 This is done with social media, email, and retargeting ads.